mattermost/docs/source/help/messaging/sending-messages.md

 Write a message by typing into the text input box, then press **ENTER** to send it.
 Use **Shift + ENTER** to create a new line without sending a message.
 To send messages by pressing **Ctrl+Enter** go to **Main Menu > Account Settings > Send messages on Ctrl + Enter**.

 ## Editing a Message
 Edit a message by clicking the **[...]** icon next to any message text that you’ve composed, then click **Edit**.
 After making modifications to the message text, press **ENTER** to save the modifications.
-A message edit does not trigger a desktop notification or notification sound for team members in the channel.
+Message edits do not trigger new @mention notifications, desktop notifications or notification sounds.

 ## Deleting a message
 Delete a message by clicking the **[...]** icon next to any message text that you’ve composed, then click **Delete**.
 System and Team Admins can delete any message on their system or team.